Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 Invoice discounting enables suppliers to sell their invoices at a discount to investors.
 This enables suppliers to get faster access to money they are owed and enables buyers to get more time to pay.
 Instead of relying on the creditworthiness of suppliers (usually smaller businesses), the investors deal with buyers (usually large businesses).
 This can lower financing costs, optimize working capital and improve business efficiency.

 Invoice discounting is also referred to as supply chain finance and factoring.
-The process involves 4 parties: banks, large corporates (payers), vendors of the large corporates (payees) and investors.
+The process involves 4 parties: banks, large corporates (payers), supplier (payees) and investors.

 Benefits of using the blockchain for invoice discounting include automated reconciliation and a provably immutable and transparent process.